Right to be forgotten in Google and other search engines

 In our experience, it’s best not to quickly dash off a request via the form on the search engine website.
 Google and other search engines rarely change their mind.
 While there is still a right of appeal to the data protection authority, you might as well maximise your chances of removal by putting in a strong submission first time round.

-Instead, the submission should carefully address the factors which search engines are required to take into account – as set out in official guidance and court decisions.
+The submission should carefully address the factors which search engines are required to take into account – as set out in official guidance and court decisions.
 The same applies of course if appealing to a data protection authority.
 Relevant supporting evidence should be supplied if applicable.